blossm-network/toolbox/README.md

 1. Get a domain where your network and websites can be accessed.
     * Update the **config.yaml** file `network` property to your domain name.
-    * If you're planning on building on top of a Blossm base layer network, set core to the domain of the network running the base layer that your network will rely on, such as `sustainers.network`.
+    * If you're planning on building on top of a Blossm core layer network, set core to the domain of the network running the core layer that your network will rely on, such as `sustainers.network`.

 2. Setup a [Google Workspace](https://workspace.google.com/) account for your domain and create an email address for yourself under this domain.
     * Go through the steps to setup and verify your domain and setup a gMail account.
 Sometimes the verification process takes some time to work properly, the MX and TXT records take up to 12 hours to take effect.